jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 ### Step 1: Add Relevant Data to Map Viewer Classic

-To get started, add State_Boundaries and the 100-mile buffer of South Bend feature classes to the Map View Classic.
+To get started, add State Boundaries and the 100-mile buffer of South Bend to the Map View Classic.

 ### Step 2: Set Parameters for Extract Data Tool

 Then, navigate to the extract data tool in the analysis tab.
 When extracting data based on spatial relationships, the only step in defining the parameters for the extract data tool that differs from the filters method is **Step 2: Define the Study Area**.

-In this case, we want to extract the states from State_Boundaries that are within 100 miles of South Bend.
-Therefore, the "Study Area" for this operation needs to be a feature representing the area for a 100 mile buffer from South Bend (just like the one you created earlier!).
+In this case, we want to extract the states from State Boundaries that are within 100 miles of South Bend.
+Therefore, the study area for this operation needs to be a feature representing the area for a 100-mile buffer from South Bend (just like the one you created earlier!).

 Adjust the parameters for the extract data tool as needed to create a new feature class containing the states that are within 100 miles of South Bend.